merely-useful/r-rse/r-rse/course-design.md

     - Overview of course
     - Why to learn it
     - What makes this course different
+      - Comment from cwickham: I'm a big fan of the "Whole Game" chapter in R Packages: it removes some of the magic/fear around packages by walking through making one from scratch.
+I think it's an activity that's doable in less than an hour and gives students a quick win.
+Is this something we could do up front?
+Or is this what you imagine "Setting up an R package" looks like?

 - Folder and file structure (RStudio R Projects)
     - Filepaths, very basics of the shell (in RStudio)
     - Making use of the fs package for filesystem management

 - Setting up an R package
+    - Comment cwickham: Does this start with what a package is, and why you might want to make one?
     - Using devtools, usethis for development
         - e.g. `use_devtools()` and `use_usethis()`.
     - Developing functions
+      - From cwickham: Can you elaborate?
+Is this the mechanics of turning a code snippet into a function?
+Or is it something more?
     - Making and using datasets

 - Function development in a package environment